Find the epicenter for art, culture, food, and music in Fishtown, Philly

 It turns out that the name honors the working-class neighborhood’s history as the epicenter for the commercial shad-fishing industry.
 In case you’re wondering, a shad is a type of valuable sport fish.
 Today, the Fishtown Philly area is known for much more than fishing.

 What is Fishtown like and is it a good place to live?

-If you love one-of-a-kind communities that feature creative and eclectic charm, then Fishtown is an excellent place to call home.
-Although traditionally home to the working class, this South Philadelphia neighborhood has emerged as an incubator for young creative minds to turn their bright ideas into new realities.
+If you love one-of-a-kind communities that feature creative and eclectic charm, then Fishtown Philadelphia is an excellent place to call home.
+Although traditionally home to the working class, this North Philadelphia neighborhood has emerged as an incubator for young creative minds to turn their bright ideas into new realities.